Academics > The Preparatory Program > Achievement Scale and Interpretation

 Speaking

-2. use simple language to give basic personal information and information about others and to describe people, places and everyday objects
+2. use simple language to describe places or everyday objects.

-8. use simple language to describe their and other people’s activities happening at the time of speaking
+6. use simple language to describe activities happening at the time of speaking.

 Listening